paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-03-19-designing_systems_part_3.markdown

 > Always design a thing by considering it in its next larger context -- a chair in a room, a room in a house, a house in an environment, an environment in a city plan.

-In our discussion of components, we tend to talk a lot about chairs, yet neglect the rooms they sit in.
+In our discussion about components, we tend to talk a lot about chairs, yet neglect the rooms they sit in.

 ### Object analogies
 Actually, we don't talk about chairs, but we do talk a lot about Lego.
 This modular toy system has proven to be a useful analogy for describing object-orientated programming: separate blocks that can be pieced together in a number of combinations.
 However, look closely, and you'll find shortcomings in this comparison when talking about front-end components.